tidyverse/tidyverse.org/content/blog/2019-12-hardhat-0-1-0/index.markdown

 #> # … with 446 more rows
 ```

 Depending on the model you choose, you might need to center and scale your data before passing it along to the fitting function.
-There are two main ways you might do this, a formula, or a recipe.
+There are two main ways you might do this: a formula, or a recipe.
 As a modeling package developer, ideally you'd support both in your user-facing modeling function, like so:

 ```r